-Parents are welcome to walk their lower school students to the classroom door each morning, or may drop-off at the door at their discretion.
+Student and their family member(s) are asked to walk their lower school students to the classroom door each morning.
+Classrooms are open to students beginning at 8:05 AM.
 When walking in with their child, we ask parents to utilize the parking spaces on Eveningside Drive or 23rd Street and enter through the main entrance of the school.
 In order to ensure we have a secure campus, the back gate (on Hope Street) will not be open.